New book available: „The Predictable Collapse of Techno-Civilization“ (Kindle eBook)

 ……….3.1 General Grammar

 On the one hand, General Grammar is meant to describe the basic semantic building blocks and structures that the neurological apparatus of man (his brain) uses in the conceptual apprehension of reality.
-On the other hand, it describes the basic building blocks and structures used by the human sound organ in order to convert semantic content into acoustic waves thus imparting a material substance to immaterial semantic contents – a process needed to make them fit for inter-human communication.
-The actual semantic analysis of reality is potentially as infinite as its concrete phonetic realizations (that is as infinite as all the languages invented up to the present day plus all languages still to come).
-The basic building blocks and structures are, however, finite and indeed very limited, so that the number of possible linguistic types is limited as well.
+On the other hand, it describes the basic building blocks and structures used by the human articulating organ in order to ‘realize’ semantic contents in acoustic form so that they may become the object of communication.
+The actual semantic analysis of reality is, of course, potentially as infinite as its concrete phonetic realization (namely as infinite as all actually existing languages and all those that could still be invented); the basic building blocks and structures are, however, finite and indeed very limited.
+This means that the number of possible linguistic types is limited as well.
 See The Principles of Language – Towards trans-Chomskyan Linguistics.

 - Japan – eine untergehende Sonne?
 Peter Lang, 1997